fridaysystems/inventory-presser/readme.txt

 == Changelog ==

+= 14.3.0 =
+* [Added] Adds a page title setting to additional listings pages so users can easily change "Vehicles" or "Vehicles Archive" to a title of their choosing.
+* [Changed] Changes the tested up to version number to 6.0.2.

 = 14.2.2 =
 * [Fixed] Fixes a bug in the add-on updater that prevented the update notices from looking like core update nags on the plugins list.